 - TWO - use cold fats.
 Using cold shortening or lard will help the biscuits be tender with a flaky texture.
 I usually keep my container of lard in the fridge so that it is always cold when I need it.

 - THREE - cutting the fats into small pieces.
 You want to make sure the biscuit dough resembles a crumbly texture with pea-sized lard cut into the dough before adding the buttermilk.
-By having small pieces of fat in the dough, you are ensuring a tender and flaky biscuit every time.
+By having small pieces of fat in the dough, you are ensuring a tender and flaky biscuit recipe every time.
 Use a pastry cutter to make this easy to do.

 - FOUR - do not twist the biscuit cutter.
 When cutting out the biscuits, press the cutter straight down into the dough and lift it straight back up.
 Do not twist.
 This will help the dough rise tall and not close/pinch off the sides when cutting (hindering the ability to rise tall).